 Our Postgraduate School continues to expand, and although we have only been accredited for the PhD in Theology for eight-and- a-half years, we already have 94 candidates enrolled currently, with a further 41 having graduated.
-In addition to the strong partnerships, which we forged in earlier years, 2015 saw the addition of eight new partnerships, including one each in Korea, the US, the DRC and Brazil.
+In addition to the strong partnering with SATS, which we forged in earlier years, 2015 saw the addition of eight new partnering with SATS, including one each in Korea, the US, the DRC and Brazil.

 This year we have added a few more, including Hatfield Church, and others are under discussion.
-The South African Department of Higher Education and Training has been clamping down on unregistered institutions, as well as on partnerships between some private institutions and public universities, and we expect that one of the results will be a greater interest among churches and smaller institutions to consider partnering with us.
+The South African Department of Higher Education and Training has been clamping down on unregistered institutions, as well as on partnering with SATS between some private institutions and public universities, and we expect that one of the results will be a greater interest among churches and smaller institutions to consider partnering with SATS.

 Revisions to our curriculum